Kraven the Hunter: Alyosha Kravinoff

-Alyosha then adopted a more relaxed personality as a suave, witty ladies' man.
+Alyosha then adopted a more relaxed, suave, and charismatic personality.
 As "Al," he began dating Timber Hughes, an aspiring actress who worked as a waitress at an all-villain bar.
 Al sought to help Timber's career in Hollywood by becoming a director.
 Despite celebrity connections, Al's efforts were stonewalled by arrogance, greed, and corruption within the Hollywood elite.
 Forced out of Hollywood by the powerful Rothstein brothers, Al is beaten while Timber was brutally raped.
 Both Al and Timber exacted vengeance which involved defeating another half-brother Ned Tannengarden (who was later killed by Chameleon) and left Hollywood to pursue heroics in New York City.

 Alyosha is one of few mutants that retained their superhuman powers after the M-Day.
 He is one of the superpowered beings recruited within the Beyond! miniseries by Stranger posing as the Beyonder.

-Alyosha Kraven later eventually becomes fully deranged from experimenting with his father's potions, and in his madness began collecting a zoo of animal-themed superhumans, including Bushmaster II, Gargoyle II, Tiger Shark, Kangaroo II, Aragorn (the version that was owned by the Vatican Black Knight), Vulture, Mongoose, Man-Bull, Dragon Man, Swarm, Mandrill, Grizzly III, Frog-Man, and Rhino.
+Alyosha Kraven later eventually becomes fully deranged from experimenting with his father's potions, and in his madness began collecting a zoo of animal-themed superhumans, including Bushmaster, Gargoyle, Tiger Shark, Kangaroo, Aragorn (the version that was owned by the Vatican Black Knight), Vulture, Mongoose, Man-Bull, Dragon Man, Swarm, Mandrill, Grizzly, Frog-Man, and Rhino.
 In the end, the Punisher (whom Kraven referred to as "Tiny Monkey") managed to sabotage this zoo.
 Kraven himself escapes to the Savage Land.

 During "The Gauntlet" storyline, Alyosha returned to New York to help his half-sister Ana and stepmother Sasha in the Grim Hunt by hunting Kaine.
 They then witness Spider-Man's fight with the Lizard.
 He was present at the ritual where Sasha sacrificed Mattie Franklin as part of a revival ritual that resurrects his half-brother Vladimir as a humanoid lion-like creature.
-After the Kravinoff Family was defeated, Alyosha alongside the other Kravinoff Family members escaped to the Savage Land.
-Alyosha soon abandoned his family after Kraven killed Sasha and Vladimir.
+After the Kravinoff Family was defeated, Alyosha alongside the other Kravinoff Family members escaped to the Savage Land where Kraven plans to hunt them to in order to prove that they can earn a spot in the Kravinoff Family.
+Alyosha soon abandoned his family after Kraven killed Sasha and Vladimir telling him to do his sick game on his own.
 In an attempt to impress Kraven, Ana pursued Alyosha with the intent of killing him in exchange that he trains her to rebuild the Kravinoff Family.